inet-framework/inet/doc/src/users-guide/ch-transport.rst

 ---

-The UDP protocol is a very simple datagram transport protocol, which basically makes the services of the network layer available to the applications.
-It performs packet multiplexing and demultiplexing to ports and some basic error detection only.
+The UDP protocol is a very simple datagram transport protocol, which basically provides the services of the network layer to the applications.
+It performs packet multiplexing and demultiplexing to ports and performs basic error detection only.

 The :ned:`Udp` simple module implements the UDP protocol.
 There is a module interface (:ned:`IUdp`) that defines the gates of the :ned:`Udp`